p0bailey/p0bailey.github.io/_posts/2020-12-13-lean-and-strong-ssh-keys-with-elliptic-curve-cryptography.md

 ## Practical benefits of ed25519

-In the old days we use to have a handful of servers sitting into a datacenter and eventually managed by scripts or eventually by a provisioning system.
+In the old days we used to have a handful of servers sitting into a datacenter and managed by scripts or eventually by a provisioning system.
 Usually the SSH keys were generated at the beginning of the setup and never changed or rotate until the server decommissioning, usually 2/3 years.
 Today, with cloud, containers, IOT technologies we deal with scalable, distribute systems in the order of thousand or even million servers and containers.
 Let's assume we have to generate, store and distribute SSH keys with such scale and speed, a 256 bytes key would be much more convenient and efficient than a 2048 or 4096 bytes.